Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 1. Open **Global.asax.cs** at project root.

-1. Add a reference to the Filters namespace:
+1. Add a reference to the Filters namespace.

 	<!-- mark:11 -->
 	````C#